alisoltani/UdacityCarND-Project2/writeup_template.md

 In the seventh cell, I augment the data set in the cases where there are fewer than 400 images in that class.
 I chose this number after testing a few different because it seemed to be improve accruacy by enough without taking too much time.
 I think a better approach in general would be to have the number of images in each class match the actual statistics and frequencies of those traffic signs seen in real-life.
 The classes which have fewer than 400 images in them are completed to 400 by taking random images from those classes, averaging that sign with the mean calculated before, and then rotating it by a random number of degrees between 0 and 30.
 I decided against flipping because I felt that keep right and keep left signs would end up having problems.

+After augmenting the test data set, the new dataset size is 36889.

 ####3.
 Describe, and identify where in your code, what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.